volt-software/Ichor/docs/GettingStarted.md

 ## Compiling Ichor

 Compiling is done through the help of CMake.
-Ichor requires at least gcc 10.2 and has also been tested with gcc 10.3.
-Clang does not yet implement the required C++20 bits and I do not have access to a windows machine currently.
+Ichor requires at least gcc 11.2 (11.3 recommended due to [this gcc bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=95137)) or clang 14, and is tested with gcc 11.3, 12, clang 14, clang 15 and clang 16.
 ### Dependencies

 ### Ubuntu 20.04: